 “Is there any weather you don’t like?”

 “No. I’d rather like things.
 All things have something good about them.
-It feels nicer to pay attention to that than to be angry all the time.”
+It feels nicer to pay attention to that than to be sad or angry all the time.”

 I took a moment to think about what he’d said.